Documentation

 How It Works

-Last updated
+Last updated 23 days ago

 Qtap is Qpoint's host-based agent that provides deep visibility into application traffic through various kernel and library integration points.
-The agent employs multiple complementary approaches to gather comprehensive data about external traffic, with all connections visible through base socket layer monitoring and extended payload visibility available through either native TLS integration or egress controller mode.
+The agent employs multiple complementary approaches to gather comprehensive data about application traffic, with all connections visible through base socket layer monitoring and extended payload visibility available through either native TLS integration or egress controller mode.

 All outbound connections are visible through Qtap's eBPF-based socket layer integration, regardless of the runtime environment or TLS implementation.